 Athens is the capital and largest city in modern Greece, but Athens also has a long history that dates back 7000 years.
 Modern ideas about democracy first developed in ancient Athens.
 Unlike Sparta, it was difficult for the rulers of ancient Athens to have complete control over their citizens.
 Athens developed as a merchant poli whose ships traded with many faraway places.
 The traders were exposed to many new ideas.

 The first Athenian rulers were warriors who controlled the poli by force.
 The warrior families called themselves aristocrats.
 Aristoi- comes from a Greek word meaning “best people.”
 The tyrant was the leader of the aristocrats.
 Today we use the term tyrant to describe a cruel ruler, but many of the Athenian tyrants were kind and effective leaders.

 In 594BCE, Solon became the leader of Athens.
-Solon repealed Draco’s harshest laws assembled a group of ordinary citizens to vote on how Athens was to be governed.
+Solon repealed Draco’s harshest laws and assembled a group of ordinary citizens to vote on how Athens would be governed.
 The Assembly gathered forty times a year and was open to all male citizens with at least two years of military service.

 The word for people in ancient Greek was demos.
 Kratos meant rule.
 The government created by Solon was a democracy, where the people ruled the polis.
 Most democratic nations have elected representatives to make laws, but Athens was a direct democracy because the citizens acted as lawmakers.